Career Growth and Strategy Promotions, Raises and Negotiations

 Figure Out How Much Training a Replacement Costs

 Write down exactly how many months of lost work and the high Replacement Cost the company would have if they hired someone new to do your job.
-By showing that hiring and training someone new costs more than giving you a raise, you make your salary request look like a way for the business to save money.
+Keep a running log of your key projects and the institutional knowledge only you hold — a structured career journal makes this easy to pull into a negotiation.
+Showing that hiring and training someone new costs more than giving you a raise makes your salary request look like a business decision, not a personal ask.

 3